 Duplicati is an open-source project that many IT administrators have found to meet the same specification of commercial backup solutions—including an excellent interface to manage and monitor underlying backup functions, and encryption so your backups can only be restored and accessed by you—without prohibitive complexity and pricing.

-There are no support or maintenance contracts required, and no charge to use the software so you can install it on every system needing protection.
+While Duplicati offers a free plan, IT professionals who need protection for many machines will need to explore either the Pro plan or the Enterprise option.
 When paired with a cloud storage solution, Duplicati can quickly and affordably deliver backup protection for every system you are responsible for.

 Duplicati is a free, open-source backup client for macOS, Windows, and Linux that securely stores encrypted, incremental, compressed backups in cloud storage like Backblaze B2 Cloud Storage.